sentenz/convention/about/software-design-principles.md

 ## YAGNI

 YAGNI (You Ain't Gonna Need It) - This principle states that always implement things when you actually need them never implements things before you need them.

+## POLP

+POLP (Principle Of Least Privilege) - A concept of computer security that limits access rights to what is absolutely necessary to perform tasks.
+Users or processes are given permission only to read, write, or execute files or resources that are necessary to perform tasks.